 How to add a glow to a custom shape in Photoshop CC2017 2015 CS6 CS5 etc

 Select the shape (as a layer) and then go to the background layer and set the gradient first stop to white and set the last stop in the gradient to the color of the background or a dark color then set the type of the gradient to the radial and then set the origin point behind the art and then drag out to the edge of the document.
-You can also create a similar glow using gradient themed plugins available on the web You can also also find many of our Photoshop gradients here
+You can also create a similar glow using gradient themed plugins available on the web as well as on this site

-You can find many other tutorials such as how to use the Photoshop shapes with the shape blur filter and how to load and install the Photoshop gradients tutorial and how to use the gradients with layer effects / overlays and how to add multiple shapes into a smart object in Photoshop and how to export custom shapes as vector and raster images tutorial and how to use custom shapes with color channels in Photoshop tutorial
+You can find many other tutorials such as how to use the Photoshop custom shapes with the shape blur filter and how to load and install the Photoshop gradients tutorial and how to use the gradients with layer effects / overlays and how to add multiple vector custom shapes into a smart object in Photoshop and how to export custom shapes as vector and raster images tutorial and how to use custom shapes with color channels and separate channels in Photoshop tutorial